-If Gump was real and if he was still clinging on to his investment today, he could have a staggering 12 million shares in the Cupertino company, worth around $7 billion.
+It’s been 25 years since that movie debuted.
+If Gump was real and if he was still clinging on to his investment today, his investment in the Cupertino company would worth around $28 billion.

 How much of the shrimping profits Dan invested exactly isn’t mentioned in the movie, so a notional amount of $100,000 is used for this.
-Given the success of the Bubba Gump Shrimp Company, that’s certainly a plausible figure, and it would have given the pair around a 3% stake in Apple at the time (1970s).
+Given the success of the Bubba Gump Shrimp Company, that’s certainly a plausible figure.

 By 1980, that stake roughly translated into 1,476,460 shares, which would have been worth $43 million at the end of the stock’s first day of trading.
 When the Forrest Gump novel made its debut in 1986, that figure would have reached $46 million, and would have ballooned again to $91.5 million by the time the film was released in 1994.

 That’s an impressive sum of money, but it’s hardly anything when you consider what Gump’s shares would be worth today.
 At market close on Friday, July 2, 2019, Apple’s total market capitalization was $939.7 billion.
 Assuming Forrest and Lieutenant Dan held onto their stake 3% of Apple, it would now be worth $28.191 billion.